fwalsh/fifo/README.md

 Push job:
 On merge to main, uses OIDC to authenticate to AWS and push the image to ECR.

+🔀 Branch-based conditions:

+Tests run on all branches (PRs, feature branches, main).

+Docker build and push to AWS ECR run only on main.
+This ensures quick feedback everywhere while limiting heavier jobs to production-ready changes.

 🐾 Features & Optimizations
 🐘 Postgres sidecar for realistic testing

 🐳 Multi-stage Docker builds for lean images